Dr Michael Lane

 Research Interests

-Michael’s research concerns the role of international human rights law, and factors and conditions that affect its impact in states.
-He is especially interested in the United Kingdom and the interface between international human rights and domestic law.
+Michael’s research concerns the relationship between international human rights law and institutions and domestic legal systems, primarily that of the United Kingdom.
+He is especially interested in the United Nations human rights mechanisms such as the Universal Periodic Review (UPR) and the treaty bodies.
 Michael’s research is empirical and interdisciplinary, drawing on theory from constitutional law, sociology, and international relations to interrogate state behaviour.
+Michael has publications in a variety of journals, notably the Journal of Human Rights Practice, Human Rights Law Review, and the Nordic Journal of Human Rights.

 Publications